-In Sorrento, the main marina is a nice spot away from the hustle and bustle at the top of the cliffs.
+In Sorrento, the main marina is a peaceful spot, well removed from the hustle and bustle at the top of the cliffs.

 To get there, walk down the winding and ancient Via Marina Grande, and it’s continuation Via del Mare.